Magellan Magellan

 Orientation

 Before the semester starts, there will be an orientation week arranged for all incoming exchange students.
 During the orientation week you will be introduced to Lapland UAS and to your new learning environment: you will receive all the basic information so that you are ready to start your exchange studies.
 You will also be introduced to your new home town and to the Finnish culture.
-In addition, everyone will have their own international student tutor as their buddy throughout the whole exchange semester, whom you’ll meet upon your arrival.
+In addition, everyone will have their own Welcoming Buddy who will be there to meet and greet you upon arrival.

 Internships

-Limited unpaid internships can sometimes be arranged in the areas of nursing and engineering.
+Limited unpaid internships can sometimes be arranged with the international services and in the area of engineering.

 Students with Disabilities